danielwegener/logback-kafka-appender/README.md

 ### Compatibility

 logback-kafka-appender depends on `org.apache.kafka:kafka-clients:0.9.0.0:jar`.
-It can append logs against a kafka broker with version 0.9.0.0 or higher.
+It can append logs to a kafka broker with version 0.9.0.0 or higher.

 The dependency to kafka-clients is not shadowed and may be upgraded to a higher, binary compatible version, through dependency resolution.